-The District is a lessee for noncancellable leases of office spaces.
+The District is a lessee of office space.
 The District recognizes a lease liability, reported with long-term debt, and a right-to-use lease asset (lease asset), reported with other capital assets, in the government-wide statements.

 At the commencement of a lease, the District initially measures the lease liability at the present value of payments expected to be made during the lease term.

 Subsequently, the lease liability is reduced by the principal portion of lease payments made.
 The lease asset is initially measured as the initial amount of the lease liability, adjusted for lease payments made at or before the lease commencement date, plus certain initial direct costs.

-Subsequently, the lease asset is amortized on a straight-line basis over the shorter of the lease term or its useful life.
+The lease asset is amortized on a straight-line basis over the shorter of the lease term or its useful life.